 The client fee is determined by deducting the minimum gross income limit per month that matches your family size from the family’s total gross income.
 Use the remaining figure to calculate the amount according to the fee percentage.

-Fee percentages and minimum and maximum gross income limits:
+Family size and minimum and maximum gross income limits from.
+1.8.2022:

 Highest and lowest client fees